BenCooper305/AI-RL-AT3-Simple-Car/README.md

+In this assignment you will apply the RL algorithms you learnt from the tutorials to a simulated robot car in a pybullet environment.

+You will be asked to (percentages are allocation of assignment marks):

+Train the robot to drive to the green goal marker which spawns at random locations (60%) Modify the epsilon-greedy function to incorporate prior knowledge (20%) Modify the reward function (10%)
+Add obstacles to the environment (10%)
+It is highly recommended to install pybullet and run your code locally since things will run much faster.
+It will also make editing the gym environment code easier.

 Part 1
 Train the robot to drive to the green goal marker.
 Use any of the RL algorithms you learnt in the tutorials.